HamletDuFromage/4chan-mass-reply/README.md

 Download the ZIP archive from the release section and sideload it.

 ### Android
-Download [SmartCookieWeb Preview](https://github.com/CookieJarApps/SmartCookieWeb-Preview/releases/latest), a Firefox fork that enables sideloading .xpi addon-on files.
-Go to `about:config` and set `xpinstall.signatures.required` to `false` and then sideload the app in the settings (Advanced settings > Sideload XPI).
+Download [SmartCookieWeb Preview](https://github.com/CookieJarApps/SmartCookieWeb-Preview/releases/latest), a Firefox fork that enables sideloading .xpi addon-on files, go to `about:config`, set `xpinstall.signatures.required` to `false` and sideload the addon in the settings (Advanced settings > Sideload XPI).

 ## How to build
 ```